amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

 ##  Overview

-This document outlines a proposed feature to enhance the `kubeseal` CLI tool by **automating the re-encryption of all `SealedSecret` resources in a Kubernetes cluster**.
-This allows seamless rotation of the Sealed Secrets controller's public key without manual secret management.
+This document outlines a proposed feature to enhance the kubeseal CLI tool by automating the re-encryption of all SealedSecret resources in a Kubernetes cluster.
+This solution facilitates seamless rotation of the Sealed Secrets controller's public key, ensuring the security of secrets without manual intervention.
+The re-encryption process also ensures that secrets remain securely stored, and private keys are never exposed, offering a secure and efficient method for maintaining secrets in Kubernetes.

+The project leverages a CI/CD pipeline to automate and streamline the entire process.
+The pipeline involves several key components to handle the encryption, logging, error reporting, and synchronization of changes across multiple environments:

+### Key Components of the Solution:

+- GitHub: The central repository for storing SealedSecrets YAML files.
+It hosts the versioned configuration files for SealedSecrets and tracks changes made throughout the re-  encryption process.
+- Jenkins: Orchestrates the entire re-encryption process.
+It automates the following tasks:
+- Pulling the latest changes from the GitHub repository.
+- Fetching the latest public certificate from the SealedSecrets controller.
+- Re-encrypting all SealedSecrets using the updated certificate.
+- Logging the results and tracking any errors or issues during the process.
+- Committing and pushing changes back to the GitHub repository, ensuring version control of encrypted secrets.
+- Sending email notifications on both success and failure, including detailed logs for further analysis.
+- ArgoCD: Syncs the committed changes to the Kubernetes cluster.
+It ensures that the updated SealedSecrets are deployed across the cluster without manual intervention, maintaining the security and consistency of secrets.
+- EKS (AWS): The target Kubernetes environment where the SealedSecrets are managed and deployed.
+The solution integrates with Amazon Elastic Kubernetes Service (EKS) to  facilitate smooth interaction with the Kubernetes API and ensures that the re-encrypted secrets are propagated securely.

 The project is built using a **CI/CD pipeline** consisting of: